GoogleCloudPlatform/apigee-samples/drupal-developer-portal/docs/cloudshell-tutorial.md

 # Drupal developer portal

 ---
-This sample lets you create an Drupal developer portal for your API product
+This sample lets you create a Drupal developer portal to publish your Apigee API products.

 Let's get started!